 Renewable Energy Development and Marine Mammals

 The global development of certain types of renewable energy sources—wind, wave, solar, geothermal, biofuel, waste-to-energy, and tidal energy—represents a positive move away from more traditional, non-renewable sources, especially fossil fuels.
 Fossil fuel resources are in finite supply, and developing and producing those resources can result in considerable impacts on the environment and human health.
 Burning fossil fuels produces carbon dioxide and other greenhouse gases that contribute to climate change.
-Increased production of renewable energy is intended to address the nation’s longstanding goal of reduced dependence on foreign energy sources.
+Increased domestic production of renewable energy is intended to address the nation’s longstanding goal of reduced dependence on foreign oil and gas energy sources.

 The Marine Mammal Commission supports efforts to develop offshore renewable energy.
 Nevertheless, as with any new industrial activity proposed in U.S. coastal and offshore waters, the Commission believes that the development of alternative energy sources should proceed in a thoughtful and deliberate manner.
 Primary concerns with regard to offshore renewable energy focus on potential impacts on marine mammals from the construction, operation, and decommissioning of renewable energy facilities in coastal and offshore waters.

 What the Commission Is Doing